-The U.S. Environmental Protection Agency (EPA) WaterSense® checklist provides links to technical guides that align with measures included in the EPA WaterSense New Home Specification.
-The numbers and titles of this checklist follow the same order and numbering of those in the EPA WaterSense Labeled New Home Inspection Checklist.
+The U.S. Environmental Protection Agency (EPA) WaterSense® checklist provides links to technical guides that align with measures included in the EPA WaterSense New Home Specification 1.2.
+The numbers and titles of this checklist follow the same order and numbering of those in the EPA WaterSense Labeled New Home 1.2 Inspection Checklist.

-To view details on program structure, see EPA’s WaterSense Program Guidelines, the WaterSense New Home Certification System, or the WaterSense website.
-Additionally, the Resource Manual for Building WaterSense Labeled New Homes provides guidance to help builders better understand the WaterSense requirements for labeled homes.
+Additionally, the Resource Manual for Building WaterSense Labeled New Homes provides guidance to help builders better understand the WaterSense requirements for homes labeled under Version 1.

 For additional DOE Zero Energy Ready Home program requirements and information, visit the DOE Zero Energy Ready Home website.